 Important To prevent engine damage, always operate the engine with the complete foam and paper air cleaner assembly installed.

-1. Install the foam element with the mesh side up.
+1. Place the foam element and paper element inot the blower housing.

 Note: Ensure that the rubber seal is flat against the air cleaner base.